 The preparation of sewer service area plans for Section 208-designated water quality management areas is an important aspect of the AWQM program.
-As set forth in NR 121, sewer service area planning identifies lands which can be serviced by sanitary sewer due to population projections, projected development, and community growth trends.
-Sewer service area planning also identifies environmentally sensitive areas (such as streams, floodplains, and wetlands) where sewer service is excluded to protect the community from adverse water quality impacts and to achieve state and federal water quality goals.9
+As set forth in NR 121, sewer service area planning identifies lands which may be serviced by sanitary sewer based on population.
+Sewer service area planning also identifies environmentally sensitive areas (such as streams, floodplains, and wetlands) where sewer service is excluded to protect the community from adverse water quality impacts and to achieve state and federal water quality goals.